Arteiii/RegistryHelper/README.md

 ## Project Structure

-The RegistryHelper project is structured as a .lib project, offering flexibility for integration into your existing project.
-You also have the option to use the standalone RegistryHelper.cpp and RegistryHelper.h files directly in your project.
+### RegistryHelper

+RegistryHelper is a convenient utility encapsulated in a single header file named ``RegistryHelper.hpp``.
+This header file provides common operations for interacting with the Windows registry.

+### RegistryInterface

+RegistryInterface is a work-in-progress module that already contains predefined operations such as:

+- GetAutoRebootSetting
+- EnumerateServices
+...

+The RegistryInterface is continuously evolving, and additional functionalities will be added over time.
+The purpose of this module is to encapsulate and provide an organized set of registry-related operations for ease of use.

 ## Usage

 ### Using as a Library

-Include the "RegistryHelper.h" header file in your project.
+Include the "RegistryHelper.hpp" header file in your project.
 Link your project with the compiled "RegistryHelper.lib" library.

 [.lib files as linker input](https://learn.microsoft.com/en-us/cpp/build/reference/dot-lib-files-as-linker-input?view=msvc-170)